Mint Mobile vs. Ultra Mobile: Which is better for you?

 (Image credit: Samuel Contreras / Android Central)

-Ultra Mobile has two plan categories, whether you want to pay for one month at a time or multiple.
-If you only want to go for one month, you can start with 250MB for $15.
-That same plan is just $10 per month if you buy 12 months at once.
+Ultra Mobile has two plan categories, depending on whether you want to pay for one month at a time or multiple months.
+If you only want one month, you can start with 250MB for $15.
+That same plan costs $10 monthly if you buy 12 months at once.

-These savings are available on every data package so if you're looking for enough data to use with a smartphone, you can also save.
-Ultra has two unlimited plans with 40GB or 60GB of high-speed data.
-If you're a heavy user, these plans aren't a bad value and offer more high-speed data than Mint's largest plan.
-We found in our Ultra Mobile review that speeds were high on T-Mobile's 5G network.
+These savings are available on every data plan, so you can save more if you're looking for enough data to use with a smartphone.
+Ultra Mobile offers two unlimited plans with 40GB or 60GB of high-speed data.
+If you're a heavy user, these two plans aren't a bad value and offer more high-speed data than the most significant plan from Mint Mobile.
+In our Ultra Mobile review, we found that the speeds were good on T-Mobile's 5G network.

 Swipe to scroll horizontally